peiffer-innovations/websafe_svg/README.md

 A Flutter compatible library to handle SVGs for Android, iOS, and Web.

-The `color` attribute will replace all HTML / Hex based color values in the SVG with the given color.
+The `color` attribute currently only works on Flutter `1.19.0-1.0.pre` or higher.
+At time of release, this was available in the `dev` channel.

 ## Using the library